ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-14}

 The boot disk, also called a boot volume, is created when you provision a virtual server instance.
 The boot disk of an instance is a cloned image of the virtual machine image.
 For stock images, the boot volume capacity is 100 GB.
 If you are importing a custom image, the boot volume capacity can be 10 GB to 250GB, depending on what the image requires.
 Images smaller than 10 GB are rounded up to 10 GB.
-If the imported custom image is encrypted by the user, the boot volume will be 100 GB for a smaller size image.
 The boot volume is deleted when you delete the instance to which it is attached.

 ### When can I delete a block storage data volume?
 {: faq}